 One thing is clear: proxy models fail to return logical and actionable information to the consumer and should never be used for credit risk applications.
 In the sample study used for this article, mismatches in order and actual reason codes occur for the overwhelming majority of consumers evaluated.
 Alone, this leads astray consumers who may be attempting to improve their credit score and can aggregate to have detrimental effects on credit portfolios as consumers react rationally to inaccurate information.

-To learn how regulatory compliant neural networking technology is powering the next generation of credit risk modeling.
+Take a tour of a sample XAI model to learn how regulatory compliant neural networking technology is powering the next generation of credit risk modeling.

 Recommended For You